inclusive-design/idrc/src/collections/projects/en-CA/financial-inclusion.md

 ---
+uuid: b6ec5a87-adee-4785-bddb-8c5f58f36575
+locale: en-CA
 title: Partnerships for Financial Inclusion
+linking:
+  type: page
   slug: financial-inclusion
-shortName: Financial Inclusion
+shortTitle: Financial Inclusion
 order: 11
 thumbnailImage: /media/money.png
 thumbnailAltText: a stack of coins with a credit card on top.
 description: Enabling Canadians with disabilities to engage fully in the economy by addressing barriers to financial inclusion.
 ---
 ## About the Financial Inclusion Project